Getting Started with UC-eLinks

-2. You may then go directly to the item, which you’ll find in a UC-eLinks frame that contains links to the full array of UC-eLinks services, as well as Report a problem, and Remove frame.
+2. You may then go directly to the item, which you’ll find in a UC-eLinks frame that contains links to the UC-eLinks menu, including a full array of UC-eLinks services, as well as Report a Problem, and a link to Close the UC-eLinks frame.
 See Figure 1 below.

 Figure 1: UC-eLinks linking within a frame

 By clicking on the UC-eLinks menu link in the top frame, you will be able to select the full text from other vendors, if available; use Request (Interlibrary Loan); and see links to other services such Ask a Librarian and the UC-eLinks FAQ.
 See Figure 2 below.

 Figure 2: UC-eLinks Menu

 3. In the case of some publishers, you will be presented with the UC-eLinks menu window the first time you click on an article from the publisher.
 For subsequent articles from that same publisher, you will go directly to the full text without viewing an intervening UC-eLinks window.

 In other instances, users will not see the citation information and a link to the UC-eLinks menu window above the full text because the publisher's site does not permit frames.
 (Additionally, UC-eLinks will not display in a frame for some services such as Citation Linker, campus A-Z lists, and others.)